betaglot/plantabeta/docs/reference/Neuro/Memory/NumberMemory.md

 ## Mnemonics

-A tool for remembering numbers are mnemonics.
+- A tool for remembering numbers are mnemonics.

-Use your visual system to remember.
+- Use your visual system to remember.
+    - Remember Grids and Shapes of bundles

 Write down the numbers

-## BagUp number
+## FillLoop number

-How many BagUps have you already completed?
+How many FillLoops have you already completed?

 ## TreeRatio